LamApps/ScorpioPlay---Casino-Game-API-Documentation/README.md

 ## 🌍 Global Reach, Localized Delivery

-All providers are seamlessly connected under the **MegaNodes API’s `/v4/game/` endpoints**, allowing your platform to:
+All providers are seamlessly connected under the **Scorpio Play API’s `/v4/game/` endpoints**, allowing your platform to:

 - Fetch full provider lists dynamically
 - Retrieve localized game titles and metadata for each language